spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 # Prometheus for Kubernetes Data-Plane Monitoring

 Ocean manages the scaling of the Kubernetes data plane, and the data generated in the process could be valuable for monitoring your containerized environment.
 Using well-defined Prometheus metrics for monitoring Ocean can help you understand the cluster scaling and debug any issues that may arise.
-In addition, you can build alerts based on the metrics to address issues in real time and track important trends on a dashboard of different Ocean metrics.
+In addition, you can build alerts based on the metrics to address issues in real-time and track important trends on a dashboard of different Ocean metrics.

 Ocean maintains an official set of metrics, natively scrapable by Prometheus.
 This set of metrics helps build a 360-degree view of Ocean's actions while providing application-driven infrastructure.

 ## Ocean Metrics

 By monitoring a few key metrics, you can understand how Ocean scales.
-The metrics are described below with examples and are relevant to Ocean Prometheus Exporter for AWS Kubernetes and GCP.
+The metrics are described below with examples and are relevant to Ocean Prometheus Exporter for EKS, AKS, and GKE.

 ### ocean_managed_nodes